Walking in the Atlas Mountains

 All our carefully-curated itineraries are designed by our experts.
 While we make every effort to adhere to the described itinerary, we may take alternative routes or adapt the running order for weather and/or operational reasons.

 Arrive in Marrakech and transfer to your riad/hotel for the night.
-Explore Jemaa El-Fna square in the evening followed by dinner.
+Explore Jemaa El-Fna square or relax in the hotel this evening followed by dinner.

 Option 1 - Tabant – Ibakallone